davidgasquez/handbook/content/programming.md

   Build a prototype as soon as possible to get a sense of the entire process.
   Once you have a working prototype, apply guidelines and previous learnings.
 Then, focus on performance.
   Apply small improvements at each iteration.
+  Premature optimization is the root of all evil.
+Abstraction is a form of optimization and shouldn't be done before the space has been properly explored to know what abstractions should be built.
+Standardization is a form of optimization and shouldn't be proposed until there's a body of evidence to support what's being standardized.
   [The computer is a machine, but a codebase is an organism](https://meltingasphalt.com/a-codebase-is-an-organism/).

 * **Choose portability over efficiency**.